sagarchoudhary96/Friendly-Chat-Android/README.md

 ## Setup

-Setup requires creating a Firebase project.
+* Setup requires creating a Firebase project.
 See https://firebase.google.com/ for more information.
+* Create a new app under your firebase project.
+* Add your `google-services.json` file to `app` directory.

 ## License
 See [LICENSE](LICENSE)